Gaius Julius Iullus (decemvir): Family

 As his filiation reveals, Julius was the son of Gaius and grandson of Lucius.
 His father is generally supposed to have been the same Gaius Julius Iullus who was consul in 489 BC.
-Although only seven years elapsed between the two consulships, this would be perfectly reasonable, if the father had been an older man when he achieved the magistracy, and the son attained it while relatively young.
+Although only seven years elapsed between the two consulships, this would be perfectly reasonable, if the father had been an older man when he achieved the magistracy, and the son attained it while relatively young; this is also consistent with his serving as a decemvir thirty years later.
 Julius also had a brother, Vopiscus, who held the consulship in 473 BC.
 Julius' son and namesake was consul in 447.

 Consul

-The consular elections for BC 482 were fraught with dissension between the aristocratic and popular parties.
+The consular elections for 482 BC were fraught with dissension between the aristocratic and popular parties.
 The aristocratic candidate was Appius Claudius, who was firmly opposed by the popular faction, which preferred older candidates whose even-handedness toward the plebeians had already been proven.

 The tribunes of the plebs willingly used their veto power to prevent the comitia from meeting to elect Claudius, and there was talk of appointing a dictator, but more moderate voices prevailed, and Aulus Sempronius Atratinus was appointed interrex instead.
 He was followed by Spurius Larcius, who presided over the election of Gaius Julius Iullus, representing the popular party, and Quintus Fabius Vibulanus for the aristocrats.
 Fabius had been consul three years earlier, and was acceptable to the plebeians, particularly compared with Claudius.

 During their year of office, Latium was raided by the Aequi, and Roman territory by the Veientes.
 The senate decided to ignore the threat from the Aequi in order to confront Veii, but the Veientes protested their innocence; and while Rome's attention was on Veii, a large Aequian force stormed and plundered the Latin town of Ortona.
 As the Roman ambassadors returned from Veii, they encountered a Veientine force returning from a raid in Roman territory, prompting the senate to declare war.

 The question of war with Veii once again threatened the fragile peace between the orders at Rome, as the plebeians were still awaiting an allotment of land they had been promised four years earlier, and there was worry that the other Etruscan cities would rally to Veii's aid, igniting a larger war.
 But the aristocratic party prevailed, and sent both consuls at the head of an army to confront the Veientes.
 The enemy, however, remained secure within Veii's impenetrable walls, and eventually the consular army was forced to withdraw, ravaging the Veientine territory as they went.
 The year closed without any other noteworthy events.